lexruee/pi-switch-python/README.md

 ## Credits
 Thanks to Gordon Henderson for [WiringPi](http://wiringpi.com/) and the [rc-switch](http://code.google.com/p/rc-switch/) team for the effort for developing such cool libraries!

-## Please contribute!
-Please contribute to this repository.
-Every contribution counts.

-You can contribute to this project by
- * improving the documentation
-  * circuits figures
-  * arduino / raspberry pi tutorial etc.
- * starting a github wiki
- * sending pull requests
- * reporting bugs
- * submitting feature requests

 ## Installation
 We need to install the following dependencies: